cisco-open/flame/docs/03-fiab.md

 The tunnel creates a routable IP for deployment.

-To bring up fledge and its dependent applications, `helm` is used.
+To bring up flame and its dependent applications, `helm` is used.
 A shell script to use helm is provided
 Run the following command:
 ```
-./fledge.sh start
+./flame.sh start
 ```

 To check deployment status, run the following command:
 ```
-kubectl get pods -n fledge
+kubectl get pods -n flame
 ```

 An example output looks like the following:
 ```
 NAME                                READY   STATUS    RESTARTS       AGE
-fledge-apiserver-65d8c7fcf4-kn6ck   1/1     Running   0              2m16s
+flame-apiserver-65d8c7fcf4-kn6ck   1/1     Running   0              2m16s
-fledge-controller-f6c99d8d5-5jfd9   1/1     Running   3 (112s ago)   2m16s
+flame-controller-f6c99d8d5-5jfd9   1/1     Running   3 (112s ago)   2m16s
-fledge-mongodb-0                    1/1     Running   0              49s
+flame-mongodb-0                    1/1     Running   0              49s
-fledge-mongodb-1                    1/1     Running   0              71s
+flame-mongodb-1                    1/1     Running   0              71s
-fledge-mongodb-arbiter-0            1/1     Running   0              2m16s
+flame-mongodb-arbiter-0            1/1     Running   0              2m16s
-fledge-notifier-c59bbcf65-qqvrc     1/1     Running   0              2m16s
+flame-notifier-c59bbcf65-qqvrc     1/1     Running   0              2m16s
 mlflow-6dd895c889-42nfl             1/1     Running   0              2m16s
 postgres-748c47694c-94lhh           1/1     Running   0              2m16s
 ```

-## Stopping fledge
+## Stopping flame
 ```
-./fledge.sh stop
+./flame.sh stop
 ```
-Before starting fledge again, make sure that all the pods in the fledge namespace are deleted.
+Before starting flame again, make sure that all the pods in the flame namespace are deleted.
-To check that, use `kubectl get pods -n fledge` command.
+To check that, use `kubectl get pods -n flame` command.

 ## Logging into a pod
 In kubernetes, a pod is the smallest, most basic deployable object.
 A pod consists of at least one container instance.
-Using the pod's name (e.g., `fledge-apiserver-65d8c7fcf4-z8x5b`), one can log into the running pod as follows:
+Using the pod's name (e.g., `flame-apiserver-65d8c7fcf4-z8x5b`), one can log into the running pod as follows:
 ```
-kubectl exec -it -n fledge fledge-apiserver-65d8c7fcf4-z8x5b -- bash
+kubectl exec -it -n flame flame-apiserver-65d8c7fcf4-z8x5b -- bash
 ```

-Logs of fledge components are found at `/var/log/fledge` in the instance.
+Logs of flame components are found at `/var/log/flame` in the instance.

-## Creating fledge config
+## Creating flame config
-The following command creates `config.yaml` under `$HOME/.fledge`.
+The following command creates `config.yaml` under `$HOME/.flame`.
 ```
 ./build-config.sh
 ```
-The fledge CLI tool, `fledgectl` uses the configuration file to interact with the fledge system.
+The flame CLI tool, `flamectl` uses the configuration file to interact with the flame system.
-In order to build, `fledgectl`, run `make install` from the level folder (i.e., `fledge`).
+In order to build, `flamectl`, run `make install` from the level folder (i.e., `flame`).
-This command compiles source code and installs `fledgectl` binary as well as other binaries into `$HOME/.fledge/bin`.
+This command compiles source code and installs `flamectl` binary as well as other binaries into `$HOME/.flame/bin`.

 ## Cleanup
 To terminate the fiab environment, run the following: